kuzzleio/kourou/README.md

 ## `kourou es:insert INDEX`

-Insert a document directly into ES (will replace if exists)
+Inserts a document directly into ES (will replace if exists)

 ```
 USAGE